Department website: http://soca.wvu.edu

 - sociology of religion.

 The department is strongly committed to teaching, mentoring, and collaborative research with students.
-Members of the faculty have received major research grants, won national teaching and research awards, published several books and numerous academic articles, and served as the editor or editorial board members of prestigious journals.
+Members of the faculty have received major research grants, won national teaching and research awards, published numerous books and academic articles, and served as editors and editorial board members of prestigious journals.
 In many cases, students have worked as research collaborators with faculty and co-authored publications.

 Faculty